vasu2652/click2deploy/README.md

 <!--head-->
 ## Pre-requisites
-1. Its better do ssh-copy-id from HOST system to the REMOTE system
+1. It's better to do ssh-copy-id from the HOST system to the REMOTE system
 2. Add Host system ssh key to your git account
-3. It's better to have a bash file script in your repository and provide a relative path it from the main working directory of your project.
+3. It's better to have a bash file script in your repository and provide a relative path from the main working directory of your project.
 <!--head-->

 <!-- head-->